microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 :-------------------------:|:-------------------------:
 ![img](assets/InputValidation/BrokenToggleWizard.PNG)  |  ![img](assets/InputValidation/BrokenToggleWizard2.PNG)

-Additionally, per the below discussion, if we disable the submit button when validation fails, we won't event have an appropriate time at which to change the visibility.

 > Note on this card: This "Wizard" scenario is implemented here via toggle visibility.
 We should consider whether we want to support a first class wizard experience where a new element type could list a series of subcards to display in order.
 Whether or not we ever introduce such a concept, the point remains that toggle logic may be complex, and we shouldn't be arbitrarily toggling things visible outside the scope of what the card author has defined in their toggle buttons.

 #### Current Card/Container